Julian Reinard

 Julian Reinard (born 5 March 1983) is a German former professional footballer who played as a goalkeeper.

 Career

-Reinard first appeared in the Bundesliga on 21 March 2004 while SC Freiburg's first and second keepers had been injured.
-A year later, media and trainer looked upon him as the future number one of Freiburg, but his disastrous effort during a 0–7 defeat against Bayern Munich and the following massive public criticism terminated these ambitions.
+Reinard first appeared in the Bundesliga on 21 March 2004 when SC Freiburg's first and second goalkeepers were injured.
+A year later, media and trainers viewed him as the potential future number one of Freiburg, but his performance during a 7–0 defeat against Bayern Munich and subsequent public criticism ended these prospects.

-While plying his trade at Hakoah Amidar/Ramat Gan on 23 October 2006 he became the first German footballer ever to play a professional match in Israel.
-Due to problems with his groin he quit Ramat Gan and, after a brief spell at FC Wil was without a team.
+On 23 October 2006, while playing for Hakoah Amidar/Ramat Gan, he became the first German footballer to play a professional match in Israel.
+Due to groin problems, he left Ramat Gan and, after a brief spell at FC Wil, was without a team.